MuhamedAmr10/NVIC_Driver/README.md

-# NVIC-Driver for Tiva C Series
+# NVIC-Driver for ARM Cortex-M

+## Overview

-The NVIC-Driver for Tiva C Series is a software library designed to facilitate the configuration and management of the Nested Vectored Interrupt Controller (NVIC) in Tiva C Series microcontrollers.
-This driver provides a straightforward interface to handle interrupts and exceptions efficiently.
+This NVIC-Driver project is designed for ARM Cortex-M microcontrollers, focusing on efficient management of the Nested Vectored Interrupt Controller (NVIC).
+The driver allows for precise control over interrupt handling, providing functionalities to enable, disable, and prioritize interrupts in embedded systems.

-# Features
+## Features